Asifkhan127001/Bugbounty/Bug_Bonty_Guide/Owasp_top_10/csrf.md

   ## How to test for CSRF
    A good methodology to identify CSRF vulnerabilities would be to discover all the endpoints through which the application initiates and executes actions,   and apply tests for all three types of Cross-Site Request Forgery described above.

+  ## CSRF type

+   1. Basic

+    a. first find csrf